 Youth Ministry at St. Paul's

-Much of the message sent to youth by the world is that their worth lies in their achievements-- what grades you get, how many sports you excel at, what instruments you play, what college you will attend.
-In St. Paul’s youth programs, the most important thing youth will learn is that this is a place to belong.
-No matter their interests, experiences, their background or their schedule--- when you walk through the door at St. Pauls, you belong.
-There is no “us” or “them”.
-There is only “us”.
+Our youth hear far too often and far too loudly that their worth lies in their achievements: what grades you get, how many sports you excel at, what instruments you play, what college you will attend.
+At St. Paul’s, however, the first, last, and most important thing youth will hear is that they belong.
+There is no “them.”
+There is only “us.”
+No matter your interests, experiences, your background, or your schedule – when you walk through the door at St. Paul’s, you belong.
+You are enough.

-The youth will talk, study, laugh, pray, play games, get serious, and get silly.
-Through all of this, the youth will learn that their worth is based solely on their identity as a Child of God, which is something that cannot be taken from them.
-In this world that is so loud to them, we’re going to turn down those messages and turn up the message of God’s love, and the community of youth will become loving, compassionate followers of Christ.
+At St. Paul’s, we talk, we study, we laugh, we pray, we play games, we get serious, and we get silly.
+Through it all, youth will learn that their worth is based solely on their identity as a child of God – something that can never change or be taken away.
+In this world that can be so loud, we’re going to turn down those messages of achievement and turn up the message of God’s love and the freedom and joy of beloved community in Christ.

 Service projects invite youth to live into God's command to love both God and neighbor.
-Projects are regularly offered throughout the year working with organizations such as Shepherd's Heart, Emmaus Communities of Pittsburgh, and Hot Metal Bridge Faith Community.
-In the Summer, a week-long project is offered, either in Southern West Virginia or locally in Pittsburgh.
+Projects are regularly offered throughout the year working in community with both our parish and organizations such as Shepherd's Heart, the Neighborhood Resilience Project, Jeremiah's Place, and Hot Metal Bridge Faith Community.
+In the summer, youth travel to southern West Virginia for a week…Read More »